apache/arrow-cookbook/java/source/data.rst

 =========================

 In some cases, we need to concatenate two value vectors into one.
 To accomplish this, we can use `VectorAppender`_.
-The following code create two vectors separately, and then appends the two vectors together.
+Consider also that the initial Value Vector is mutated and used to concatenate the added values.

 .. testcode::